Self-help techniques to help you through menopausal symptoms

 - Avoid having late nights, which can help by allowing the body to rest and recuperate for a longer period overnight and may ease the deep body aches.

-- If suffering from insomnia, try having a bedtime routine whereby you stop all stimulating activities (like TV, computers, checking emails, etc) 2 hours before bedtime, allowing time to wind down and relax prior to bedtime.
+- If suffering from insomnia, try having a bedtime routine whereby you stop all stimulating activities (like TV, social media, computers, checking emails, etc) 2 hours before bedtime, allowing time to wind down and relax prior to bedtime.

 Foods to help ease menopausal symptoms